-Observations made at our six sites represent a substantial gain in knowledge about northern Zealandia, a large underexplored region.
-The only previous boreholes that penetrated strata older than late Eocene were at Sites 206, 207, and 208 (Shipboard Scientific Party, 1973a, 1973b, 1973c), and these sites were drilled in 1971 (Leg 21), before regional seismic reflection data were available and the context of sites was understood.
-It was widely accepted that the stratigraphic development of the region was simple: Cretaceous rift to drift processes created the first-order physiography and initial subsidence; additional subsidence during the Cenozoic only secondarily affected the region (Figure F13).
+Expedition 371 retrieved the sedimentary section at six sites (Table T1) in a vast remote region (Figure F2).
+Only two continents on Earth remain largely unexplored: Antarctica and Zealandia.
+The observations made at these six sites represent a substantial gain in fundamental knowledge about northern Zealandia, which is similar in size to India (Mortimer et al., 2017).
+The only previous boreholes in the region that penetrated strata older than late Eocene were at DSDP Sites 206, 207, and 208 (Shipboard Scientific Party et al., 1973a, 1973b, 1973c), and these sites were drilled in 1971, before regional seismic reflection data were available and their context was understood.